Sky says Bayern have approached Lopetegui; Schmidt rules himself out

 Lopetegui has previously coached the Spanish national team, Real Madrid and Sevilla, among others, but has never stayed long in a job.
 Bayern have only appointed German speakers since 2017 and Lopetegui is not fluent.

+He said Rangnick turning them down in midweek was "surprising" but "it is what it is and now we are moving on."

+He added that another "door" may have suddenly opened without specifying.
+The club is acting "very, very sensibly" and "very, very conscientiously," he said.

-Bild said German Roger Schmidt, the Benfica coach, was also an option but he told reporters: "It's clear to me that I'm staying with Benfica until 2026.
+Bild also reported that German Roger Schmidt, the Benfica coach, was also an option but he told reporters: "It's clear to me that I'm staying with Benfica until 2026.
 That's what I want.
 That's why I've signed a new contract."

 The 57-year-old added: "I'm not on the market.
 I have a job at Benfica."